inet-framework/inet/showcases/wireless/neuralnetwork/doc/index.rst

 We simulate reception in a given iteration many times.
 A packet error rate is calculated from the many reception outcomes.
 The input of the neural network is the per-symbol SNIR and the estimated packet error rate.

-When using the neural network as the error model, the network estimates a packet error rate from the per-symbol SNIR vector (or the SNIR in the time intervals corresponding to symbols).
+**V1** When using the neural network as the error model, the network estimates a packet error rate from the per-symbol SNIR vector (or the SNIR in the time intervals corresponding to symbols).
 This works with dimensional and scalar analog models as well, though the dimensional is more accurate.

+**V2** When using the neural network as the error model, the network estimates a packet error rate from the per-symbol SNIR vector with the dimensional analog model, or the SNIR in the time intervals corresponding to symbols with the scalar analog model.

 ..
 The result is a training dataset with channel conditions represented by per-symbol SNIR values and corresponding PER.